 According to research there are ideal times for different activities:

 7am Try for a baby.
 Hormone levels are highest and sperm counts peak.
 Blood pressure also rises, making it easier for you to get out of bed and walk around.

-9am Schedule a surgical procedure.
+9am Schedule a surgical procedure (when you need it!).
 Medical staff are likely to be less fatigued!

 10am Study for or sit an exam.
 You're most alert from 10-11am; the brain is most rested.
 Get your blood pressure and cholesterol checked.
 Their levels can vary throughout the day but high-morning readings are more likely to indicate a health problem.